CelliesProjects/minimalUploadAuthESP32/README.md

 - Change your network credentials in `minimalUploadAuthESP32.ino`.
 - Set a `MAX_FILESIZE` in `minimalUploadAuthESP32.ino`.
 - Flash your ESP and browse to the ESP web page.

+## On the file size
+The standard `Content-Length` header gives a wrong filesize, so a custom `FileSize` header is used instead.